NazarPolit/DogsHouseService/README.md

 # Dogs House Service (.NET 8)

 This is a REST API service written in ASP.NET Core 8 for a test task.
-It implements basic CRUD operations for managing dogs, featuring pagination, sorting, validation, and rate limiting.
+It implements basic operations for managing dogs, featuring pagination, sorting, validation, and rate limiting.

 ## 🚀 Tech Stack